Search the Health Library

 Enter the last name, specialty or keyword for your search below.

 All women who are or have been sexually active, or are age 18 or older, should have regular gynecological checkups, including a pelvic exam and Pap test, to detect any abnormal changes to the cervix as early as possible.
 As with many types of cancer, cervical cancer is more likely to be successfully treated if it is detected early.
 Pap tests can also detect inflammation caused by yeast infections; bacterial infections such as trichonomas, gonorrhea, or Chlamydia; other viruses; medications or other chemicals; hormones; and pregnancy.
+Learn more about cervical cancer prevention and screening.

 A pelvic exam is an internal exam of the uterus, vagina, ovaries, fallopian tubes, bladder and rectum.
 You will need to lie down on an examining table and put your feet in the stirrups.
 Next, an instrument called a speculum is inserted into your vagina to hold your vaginal walls open so your physician can view the inside of the vaginal walls and the cervix, and collect a sample of cervical tissue for your Pap test.